ibm-cloud-docs/speech-to-text-data/index.md

 # About
 {: #about}

-**Service update:** *{{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}} was updated on 28 February 2020.
-You can now specify the pause interval at which the service splits a transcript into multiple final results.
-You can also direct the service to split the transcript into multiple final results for semantic features such as sentences. **As of 1 April 2020,** acoustic model customization is now generally available (GA) for all supported languages.
-For more information, see the [Version 1.1.3 service update](/docs/speech-to-text-data?topic=speech-to-text-data-release-notes#v113) in the release notes.*
+**Service update:** *{{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}} was updated on 19 June 2020.
+The service now offers two speech recognition parameters for improved control of speech audio detection, and it now offers language models in Dutch and Italian.
+Also, speaker labels are now supported for German and Korean language models, and the Japanese narrowband model now includes multigram word units for digits and decimal fractions.
+And installation, configuration, and backup and restore are greatly improved.
+For more information, see the [Version 1.1.4 service update](/docs/speech-to-text-data?topic=speech-to-text-data-release-notes#v114) in the release notes.*

 {{site.data.keyword.speechtotextdatafull}} for {{site.data.keyword.icp4dfull}} provides speech recognition capabilities for your applications.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.
 It continuously updates and refines its transcription as it receives more speech.
 {: shortdesc}